 Recommendations for the LAVTA LRTP were developed using previously conducted public input, an assessment of todays and future market conditions, regional transit plans, and local municipal plans.
 They build upon the upcoming changes that LAVTA is implementing in 2024 to better coordinate service with the revised BART schedules, namely BART going to 20-minute all day frequencies.
 In response to BART service operating every 20 minutes, local LAVTA service has been prioritized to operate every 20, 40, or 60 minutes to better align with planned rail frequencies and improve transfer timing between services.
-While 15, 30, and 60 minute frequency is typically considered a best practice, this 20, 40, 60 approach is tailored to the unique operating context in the Tri-Valley and the importance of timed connections to BART.
+While 15, 30, and 60 minute frequency is typically considered a best practice, this 20, 40, 60 approach is tailored to the unique operating context in the Tri-Valley.